 tLEX institute

-Measured breathing (Pranayama – fourth limb) is useful and offers an anchor to gently return attention back to the mindless physical sensation of air flowing in and out of the body after a wave of thoughts tug it away.
+Measured breathing (Pranayama – fourth limb) is often taken as the first step, as it offers an anchor to gently return attention back to the mindless physical sensation of air flowing in and out of the body after a wave of thoughts tug it away.
 But there are other techniques such as gazing at a single point (drishti), noticing the ground beneath or, as the video below suggests, focusing on bhakti (loving devotion).
+Something I’ve noticed is how I now slip more quickly into a quiet, relaxed state.
+My body and mind presumably having learned to achieve something similar to the Relaxation Response.

-It’s interesting to consider what awaits when the chatter quietens down.
+It’s interesting to consider what remains or is revealed after the chatter quietens down.
+Maybe it’s different for everyone.
 I experience a sensation or connection with something that seems at once both everything and nothing, a calm, supportive, silent, dynamic stillness, a timeless, limitless, serene expanse.
 If anything can be said about existence/eternity/divinity, that it’s easy to describe isn’t one of them.

-I don’t know if that experience approaches the transcendental, Chitta consciousness, or even has a hint of Samadhi (unity – eighth limb), but it is fascinating to explore and deeply relaxing.
+I don’t know if that experience approaches the transcendental, Chitta consciousness, or even hints at Samadhi (unity – eighth limb), but it is fascinating to explore and deeply relaxing.
 In the context of the cosmos it’s hard to find anything of significance in our heads.
-But maybe that’s not the place to look.
+But if you are a seeker, maybe that’s not the place to look.

-Again I’m struck by how yoga is a journey toward integration.
-A holistic approach for uniting body, mind and spirit by opening chakras or perhaps better integrating the constituent parts of the self they represent.
+Again I’m struck by how yoga is a path toward realising one’s full self.
+A holistic approach to uniting body, mind and spirit by opening chakras or better integrating our constituent parts.
 I’m looking forward to learning about the next limb (dharana – focused attention) and bringing that into life.

 One caveat –

-Being new to the non asana aspects of yoga, these musings shouldn’t carry too much weight 😉
+Being new to the non asana aspects of yoga, these musings are likely awry 😉

 Namaste